Deferred Gain on Sale

 The sales price was subject to post-closing adjustments over a ten year period.
 The Company realized a gain of approximately $42,753,000 on the sale.
 Initially, $29,140,000 of the gain was deferred due to the Company’s continuing involvement in the property pursuant to a post-closing agreement and the potential price adjustments.
 The deferral represented the Company’s estimate of the maximum exposure to loss as a result of the continuing involvement.
 A net gain of approximately $13,613,000 was recognized at the time of the sale.

 On October 1, 2018, the Company adopted ASC 610-20 and reevaluated the original post closing agreement under the guidance of ASC 610-20.
-As such, the Company recorded a derivative asset and derivative liabilities, which resulted in an increase to retained earnings of $14,601,000.
-This adjustment consisted of recording a derivative asset in the amount of $3,553,000 relating to potential payments due Alico from Global Ag Properties USA, LLC (“Global Ag”) and derivative liabilities of $13,864,000 relating to potential payments due Global Ag from Alico.
+As such, the Company recorded a derivative asset and derivative liabilities, which resulted in an increase to retained earnings of $10,897,000, net of taxes.
+This adjustment consisted of recording a derivative asset in the amount of $3,553,000 relating to potential payments due Alico from Global Ag Properties USA, LLC (“Global Ag”) and a derivative liability of $13,864,000 relating to potential payments due Global Ag from Alico.
 In the first quarter ended December 31, 2018, the Company recorded a loss of $956,000, which reflects the change in fair value of the derivative asset and derivative liabilities.
 In the three months ended March 31, 2019, the Company recorded an additional loss of $33,000.

 On March 11, 2019, the 2018 Post Closing Agreement was completed.
 As such, all the conditions of the termination of the 2014 Post Closing Agreement, mentioned above, were met with the sale of the sugarcane land to a third party.
 As a result, the Company does not have any future liabilities or commitments to Global Ag in connection with the 2014 Post Closing Agreement.